-- 1. Use to complete the official work of the CVCC (including instruction and administration); - 2.
-Use directly related to academic research activities approved by CVCC; - 3.
-Use directly related to service on behalf of CVCC; - 4.
-Use directly related to professional development activities approved by CVCC; or - 5.
+- a.
+Use to complete the official work of the CVCC (including instruction and administration); - b.
+Use directly related to academic research activities approved by CVCC; - c.
+Use directly related to service on behalf of CVCC; - d.
+Use directly related to professional development activities approved by CVCC; or - e.
 Very limited non-commercial personal use as long as that use does not interfere with the work of the CVCC and does not create additional cost for CVCC.